Museums in Rome

 Its unusual building already reveals that MAXXI is a special museum in Rome (© scrisman)

-MAXXI was the first museum in Italy to exhibit contemporary art.
-We also particularly like the mix of classical art, architecture, and design.
-There’s everything from light installations to modern sculptures.
+MAXXI was the first museum in Italy dedicated to modern art, and we love how it combines art, architecture, and design.
+Expect everything from light installations to cutting-edge sculptures.

-The building itself is also worth a visit: MAXXI is one of the most futuristic buildings in Rome that was created from old military barracks.
-Given the construction costs of around 150 million euros, it is not entirely without controversy though.
+The building itself is a masterpiece too – one of the most futuristic structures in Rome, built on the site of former military barracks.
+With construction costs of around 150 million euros, it’s not without controversy, but it’s definitely worth seeing.

 Opening hours